 ASL& 223 American Sign Language VI • 5 Cr.

 Continues ASL& 222 (prev ASL 202).
 Students increase their understanding of ASL grammar, expand vocabulary, and engage in refinement of their signing style within a cultural context.
-Prerequisite: ASL& 221 (prev ASL 201) with a C- or better or permission of instructor.
+Recommended: ASL& 221 (previously ASL 201) with a C- or better or permission of instructor.

 After completing this class, students should be able to: